-As part of inclusive philosophy, we aim to provide the very best education for all of our children, In pursuit of this, we use Pupil Premium funding to benefit those children who need additional support at the right level and at the right time and to ensure a lower adult:child ratio than in most schools.
+As part of inclusive philosophy, we aim to provide the very best education for all of our children, In pursuit of this, we use the Pupil Premium Grant to benefit those children who need additional support at the right level and at the right time and to ensure a lower teacher:child ratio than in most schools.

 At Caton CPS we have a lower than national average, number of children who are eligible for FSM or CLA funding.

-Our school information (data from Early Years, Key Stage 1 and Key Stage 2 statutory tests) shows that children in receipt of Pupil Premium Funding perform in line with children who are not in receipt of additional funding.
-This indicates that the school continues to work tirelessly to ensure that those children who may experience difficulties are monitored closely and make expected progress throughout their school life.
+The school continues to work tirelessly to ensure that those children in receipt of this funding, who may experience difficulties, are monitored closely and make expected progress throughout their school life.
 This is commonly referred to as `closing the gap`.

-An example of how Pupil Premium (£1320) may be allocated to support a child in KS2
+An example of how Pupil Premium may be allocated to support a child in a school:

 The allocation of funding is decided on an accurate assessment of the child`s / family needs each year.
 Parents are encouraged to discuss any support or additional costs throughout the year with the Head Teacher.